Ray-electrotechie/picky-py/README.md

 -rwxr--r-- 1  user user   picky_py.json
 -rwxr--r-- 1  user user   pk2cmd-x86_64.AppImage
 </code>
-Flicker is the directory which must contain at least one .hex file to program the Flicker product.
+Flicker is a sub-directory of the picky_py directory.
+It must contain at least one .hex file to program the Flicker product.
 pickit3detect.py is a library used to locate the pickit3 in the usb device chain.
 picky_py1_1.py is the main program (version at the time of writing)
-picky_py.json is a commented json file containing some modifyable strings.
+picky_py.json is a commented json file containing some end-user modifyable strings.
 pk2cmd-x86_64.AppImage is where the function to drive the Pickit3 is to be found.

+During operation of the program other files will be created - the results and errors of invocations of sub-processes and a log of all activity.

 ## Create launch Icon and install